 Since the year 1500, a whopping 617 fiat currencies have become worthless.
 About a quarter of those was due to hyperinflation after citizen lost confidence in their currency.
 And this can still happen today, as was seen when Venezuela experienced massive hyperinflation.

 The message from history is very clear: no fiat currency has lasted forever.
 Eventually, they all fail.
 And today they’re all made of paper, backed by nothing.

 Mike owns physical gold and silver because they are money, and every fiat currency today is not.

 Debt, deficit spending, derivatives and trade imbalances are at levels unprecedented in all of history.

 As bad as worldwide debt levels are, total derivatives exceed $1.2 quadrillion.
 This precarious bubble threatens to take down the world economy.
 This factor alone could wipe out your wealth overnight.
 Gold and silver, on the other hand, will soar in that scenario.

 The average lifespan of all fiat currencies since 1500 is 40 years.
-The US dollar has been “fiat” since 1971 (when Nixon ended gold convertibility and the Bretton Woods Agreement, cutting the last ties the U.S. had to the gold standard.
+The US dollar has been “fiat” since 1971 when Nixon ended gold convertibility and the Bretton Woods Agreement, cutting the last ties the U.S. had to the gold standard.
 This was nearly 50 years ago.

 And since all currencies are fiat, the global financial system is more vulnerable than it has ever been.
 The global reset will affect the entire world — all 180 currencies in use today — because the US dollar represents over half of all currency in circulation.
 With this kind of dominance, faith in all fiat currencies could fail once the dollar falls.
 Owning gold and silver protects your wealth against this reset.

 Regardless of the culture or time period, currency dilution has repeatedly resulted in much higher gold and silver prices.